Erik98146/LaunchControl/README.md

 ## Waveshare AMOLED Touchscreen
 If there are issues with this, check the settings screen to see if it has wifi and mqtt connectivity, which needs to be set in the secrets.yaml file prior to compiling.
 If the Node RED dashboard is working and there is connectivity, the device should be working.

+## Limitations
+- The Climtae control fan settings are not yet developed

+## Roadmap
+- Using the built-in gyroscope to build a parking level assis function

 See this YouTuve video for use: